 - Health promotion/project officers

-APNA is working diligently to develop a broad and thought-provoking program featuring workshops, keynotes, panels and breakfast sessions that are valuable and relevant to the daily practice of primary health care nurses.
+The APNA National Conference has a vibrant program featuring workshops, renowned keynotes, panel discussions, and breakfast sessions to inspire delegates, connect them with their colleagues and celebrate what it means to be a valued, visible and respected primary health care nurse.
 Pivotal to a diverse program are the punchy and pertinent abstract presentations which will explore interventions, projects, case studies and research that impact primary health care nursing.